BDC Hamburger Icon

 1. Understand the difference between customer satisfaction and customer delight.

 You satisfy your customers when you give them something they expect.
-You delight them when you give them something they didn’t expect.
+You delight them when you give them something even better than they expected.

-The classic example is the auto repair service that washes your car when they’re done fixing it.
-You go to pick up your car and find that it not only runs better, but it also looks great.
+The classic example is the auto repair service that washes your car when they’re done fixing it: When you pick up your car, you find that it not only runs better but also looks great.
 Most people don’t leave the auto repair shop with a smile on their face, but you can change that.

-Here’s another example: a customer calls to complain about a product defect.
+For another example, consider a customer who calls to complain about a product defect.
 You satisfy the customer when you immediately offer to have the customer return the defective product and replace it at no charge, with no return shipping costs.
-You delight the customer when you add a $25 gift certificate toward the purchase of another of your products.
+You delight the customer when you add a $25 gift certificate toward the purchase of another one of your products.

 2. Develop a knowledgeable customer service staff.

-You can tell when a customer service representative is scrolling through a screen to find the answer to your question.
-When customers call customer service, they expect to reach someone who is knowledgeable and able to resolve their issues.
-[Explore the costs of training your customer service team].
+When customers call customer service, they expect to reach someone who is informed and able to resolve their issues.
+They can tell when a service representative is scrolling through a screen to find the answer to their question.
+[Explore the costs of training your customer service team.]

-Customer service staff must be sufficiently competent to provide some “wow factor,” pleasantly surprising the customer with the following factors:
+Customer service staff must be sufficiently competent to provide some “wow factor” by pleasantly surprising the customer with the following factors:

 • Speed of response

-• Not having the customer waiting on hold; not having them navigate complicated voice prompts to talk to a representative
+• Ease of reaching a representative (not having the customer waiting on hold; not having them navigate complicated voice prompts to talk to a representative)

 • Immediate identification of the problem and a responsive solution

-• A display of technical/professional knowledge that indicates the representative clearly knows what to do and how to do it
+• Display of technical and professional knowledge that indicates the representative clearly knows what to do and how to do it

 • The ability to get something done without needing to consult a manager or colleague